mayanktiwari-cpu/Data_science_project/Automatidata Taxi Fare Prediction Project/Project_summary.md

 Result interpretation:

 For every 3.57 miles traveled, the fare increased by a mean of \$7.13.
 Or, reduced: for every 1 mile traveled, the fare increased by a mean of \$2.00.
+## Impact
+The NYC Taxi and Limousine Commission (New York City TLC), wants the Automatidata team to build a multiple linear regression model to predict taxi fares .

+- mean_duration and mean_distance are the best predictor for taxi fares with R^2: 86% indicating how well the model fits the data.
+- rush_hour and passenger_count are also have affect the fare_amount but not much significant.